trustMeIAmANinja/pi-world-radio/docs/bom.md

 ### Notes

- * Heatsink: The Raspberry Pi4 tends to a little hotter than previous boards.
+ * Heatsink: The Raspberry Pi4 tends to run a little hotter than previous boards.
 During development I saw idle temp of around 52&deg;C and it would rise once I started running chromium and playing audio.
 Since the board was going to be in an enclosed box, I decided to put a good quality heatsink to help with cooling.
 Using quality thermal compound and the head-sink, I immediately